 As a chamber music partner , he has been very active playing with Martha Argerich , Barbara Hendricks Jean- Philippe Collard, Augustin Dumay, Pierre Amoyal, Lynn Harrell.
 As a conductor, Michel Beroff has been conducting the chamber orchestra de la Scala de Milano, the Russian state Orchestra, the Orchestre National de Lyon, the Orchestre National de Lille, the Cannes chamber orchestra, the Berkeley symphony, the Montréal youth orchestra.

-He undertook three japanese tours, uncluding one with the Philarmonia with Esa-Peka Salonen, played in concert in Paris the complete works for piano from Debussy and Janacek, and two Prokofieff concerti with the Orchestre de Paris and Christophe Eschenbach.
+He undertook three japanese tours, including one with the Philarmonia with Esa-Pekka Salonen, played in concert in Paris the complete works for piano from Debussy and Janacek, and two Prokofieff concerto with the Orchestre de Paris and Christophe Eschenbach.
 He also toured extensively in Germany, Holland, Sweden, Finland, Portugal, Greece, Brasil, Korea.
 In the past years, he has been serving as a jury member in many important piano competitions, including Tchaikovsky, Van Cliburn, Leeds, Clara Haskil, Rubinstein, and Marguerite Long competitions, among others.

 Many of his students have won top prizes at international competitions ; the latest one has been SeongJin CHO, who won the Chopin competition in Warsaw in October 2016.